-The Oakland Zoo's mission is to inspire respect for and stewardship of the natural world.
-When families spend an afternoon at the Oakland Zoo, they can not only engage with the 440 native and exotic species of animals that call the zoo home, but they can learn more about conservation and how to achieve a greener footprint.
+The Oakland Zoo’s mission is to inspire respect for and stewardship of the natural world.
+When families spend a day at the Oakland Zoo, they not only engage with the 440 native and exotic species of animals that call the zoo home, but they can also learn more about conservation and how to achieve a greener footprint.

-"Conservation and a greener footprint are two important concerns for us," said Dr. Joel Parrot, Executive Director of the Oakland Zoo.
-"With the work of SolarCity, FEE and the PG&E Solar Schools Program, we can help address these important sustainability issues while providing a central location for bringing clean energy awareness to our visitors," he said.
+“Conservation and a greener footprint are two important concerns for us,” said Dr. Joel Parrot, President & CEO of the Oakland Zoo.
+“With the work of SolarCity, FEE and the PG&E Solar Schools Program, we can help address these important sustainability issues while providing a central location for bringing clean energy awareness to our visitors.”

-Phase two of the project occurred not long thereafter—a 29 kW solar system installation on the zoo's own Educational Center and a SolarCity kiosk in the lobby of the center displaying real-time solar electricity production and further educating visitors about how solar works.
+SolarCity installed a 30 kW system on the zoo’s Educational Center and set up a kiosk in the lobby of the center.
+The kiosk features a display that shows real-time solar electricity production to further educate visitors about how solar works.